JulianEberius/track-o-bot-ios/README.md

 - Import account data file (Track-o-Bot profile credentials)
 - Add games with information about heroes, decks, coin, mode, rank and game results
-- Basic History view
+- Basic History view, allows to delete games
 - Basic win rate graphs for classes and decks
-- Open web profile
+- Open the trackobot.com web profile, export the profile credentials

 That's it ;-) Obviously, it comes with no warranties, use at your own risk.
 However, if it uploads wrong game data, you can always delete games on your Track-o-Bot profile.